awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-develop-integrations-private.md

 **Note**
 To create a private integration, all resources must be owned by the same AWS account \(including the load balancer or AWS Cloud Map service, VPC link and HTTP API\)\.

-## Create a Private Integration Using an Application Load Balancer or Network Load Balancer<a name="http-api-develop-integrations-private-ELB"></a>
+## Create a private integration using an Application Load Balancer or Network Load Balancer<a name="http-api-develop-integrations-private-ELB"></a>

 Before you create a private integration, you must create a VPC link\.
-To learn more about VPC links, see [Working with VPC Links for HTTP APIs](http-api-vpc-links.md)\.
+To learn more about VPC links, see [Working with VPC links for HTTP APIs](http-api-vpc-links.md)\.

 To create a private integration with an Application Load Balancer or Network Load Balancer, create an HTTP proxy integration, specify the VPC link to use, and provide the listener ARN of the load balancer\.